Denver is a city of many colors and cultures with a long ethnic history. This diversity is celebrated in a number of museums, attractions and events.

 This festival is noted as one of the largest cultural events in Colorado, with more than 400,000 visitors each year.
 Live cultural entertainment on three stages, hundreds of exhibitors, great food and drink, children's activities, parade, green chili cook-off, special sponsor exhibits and more!
 Cinco de Mayo is fun for the whole family.

-From intricately carved wooden masks to a stunning rug woven from six miles of yarn, the Denver Art Museum's American Indian art collection includes more than 18,000 art objects representing the heritage of all cultures and tribes across the United States and Canada.
+From intricately carved wooden masks to a stunning rug woven from six miles of yarn, the Denver Art Museum's Indigenous art collection includes more than 18,000 art objects representing the heritage of all cultures and tribes across the United States and Canada.
 Recognized as one of the best of its kind in the United States, the collection spans more than 2,000 years of artistic creativity, from prehistoric times to the present, including Pueblo ceramics, Navajo textiles, Northwest Coast sculpture, basketry, Plains beadwork, and oil paintings, representing the full range of American Indian art styles.
 Keep an eye on the Museum's events calendar: The Native Arts Department periodically brings Native American artists to the museum to speak about their art, and sponsors an annual Friendship Powwow each September.
-In 2011, the museum reopened its phenomenal American Indian Art Galleries.

 Held over two weekends in September, and modeled after Oktoberfest in Munich, Germany, this family-friendly fest commemorates this world-famous and time-honored tradition of German heritage.
 Enjoy German attractions including music from national touring groups, performances by international dancers, children's activities, and heritage booths selling German goods, splendid decor, an accordion concert and authentic drinks and cuisine.